-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better; and Accuplacer score of EA 85+, or successful completion of MAT 050 or MAT 055 with a grade of S/C or better.
+PRQ: CCR 092.
+CORQ: MAT 050.
 Provides an introduction to the basic concepts of ecology and the relationship between environmental problems and biological systems.
-Includes interdisciplinary discussions on biology, chemistry, geology, energy, natural resources, pollution, and environmental protection.
+Includes interdisciplinary discussions on biology, chemistry, geology, energy, natural resources, pollution and environmental protection.
 Using a holistic approach, students will study how the foundations of natural sciences interconnect with the environment.
 This course includes laboratory experience.
-This course is one of the Statewide Guaranteed Transfer Courses, GT-SCI.
+This course is one of the statewide Guaranteed Transfer courses, GT-SCI.